workflowhub-eu/about/roadmap.md

 _Please feel free to help [contribute](https://github.com/workflowhub-eu/about/edit/master/roadmap.md) to this roadmap!_

+Please note that the Roadmap isn't a project plan or release schedule.
+The WorkflowHub Club is a very dynamic and agile team, and the Roadmap is reviewed regularly.
+It's purpose is to give a general indication of intent and direction of travel.

 See also:
   * WorkflowHub imlementation <https://github.com/seek4science/seek/projects/3> (SEEK)
   * General WorkflowHub <https://github.com/workflowhub-eu/about/issues>